 Dynatrace automatically detects and names your applications' server-side services based on some basic properties of your application deployment and configuration.
-This topic explains what Dynatrace looks for when detecting services and how it names the services that it detects.
+This topic explains how Dynatrace detects services and how it names the detected services.

 In case the default naming scheme does not cover your particular needs, you can customize the automated naming of your services.